...

 The artichoke is virtually fat-free, while its carbohydrate (5.11 percent) and protein (3.27 percent) content is significant.
 However, the most noteworthy aspect of its composition is a series of substances present in tiny quantities but have remarkable physiological effects.
 These are:

-CYNARINE – This is 1.5-dicaffeoylquinic acid, which acts on the cells in the liver to increase bile production, and on the cells of the kidneys, increasing urine production.
+CYNARINE—This is 1.5-dicaffeoylquinic acid, which acts on the cells in the liver to increase bile production and on the cells of the kidneys to increase urine production.

-CYNAROSIDE – This is a glycosidic flavonoid derived from luteolin with anti-inflammatory properties.
+CYNAROSIDE – This is a glycosidic flavonoid derived from luteolin that has anti-inflammatory properties.

-ORGANIC ACIDS – Malic, lactic, citric, glycolic, and glyceric, among others.
+ORGANIC ACIDS – Malic, lactic, citric, glycolic, and glyceric.
 Although their function is still not well understood, it is known that they potentiate the activity of cynarine and cynaroside.

-STEROLS – Beta-sitosterol and stigmasterol: these substances are similar to cholesterol in their chemical structure but of vegetable origin.
+STEROLS—Beta-sitosterol and stigmasterol: These substances are similar to cholesterol in their chemical structure but are of vegetable origin.
 They have the interesting effect of limiting cholesterol absorption in the intestine.

 OTHER VARIED SUBSTANCES, such as pectin, mucilage, and trace elements (particularly manganese), complete this surprising vegetable composition.
-Science still does not understand the physiological effect of many of them.
-However, the health benefits of artichokes cannot be attributed to any of its components in particular but rather to the total synergistic activity of all of them.
+Science still does not understand the physiological effects of many of them.
+However, the health benefits of artichokes cannot be attributed to any of its components in particular but to their total synergistic activity.

 Health Benefits of Artichokes

 The artichoke is a highly digestible and well-tolerated vegetable by healthy and ill alike.
-Its components make it a genuinely medicinal food, particularly indicated in the following cases:
+Its components make it a genuinely medicinal food; here are some of the many health benefits of artichokes:

 LIVER DISORDERS – Cynarine, potentiated by the other components of the artichoke, produces an intense choleretic (increase in bile production) effect.
 Usually, the liver discharges approximately eight hundred ml of bile daily; however, eating one-half kilo of artichokes can increase that number to as much as (1.2 liters) 1200 ml.

 The bile produced after eating artichokes is less concentrated and more fluid, decongesting the liver.
-This approach aids the detoxifying task of this organ in reducing the bile of many foreign and toxic elements flowing in the blood, together with medications, chemical substances, and additives.
+This approach aids the organ’s detoxification by reducing the bile of many foreign and toxic elements flowing in the blood, together with medications, chemical substances, and additives.

-The artichoke is truly a guardian of the liver.
+The health benefits of artichokes are indeed a guardian of the liver.
 It is highly advised in cases of hepatitis (A and B), cirrhosis, fatty degeneration of the liver caused by alcohol, alcoholic hepatitis, intoxication because of medications, and any instance requiring the potentiating of the liver’s detoxifying functions.

 GALLBLADDER DISORDERS – Cynarin also acts as a cholagogue (facilitates emptying the gallbladder) but with less intensity than its choleretic effect.
 Consequently, it is appropriate in biliary dyspepsia provoked by cholelithiasis (gallstones) or other liver dysfunctions.
-The unpleasant taste in the mouth and slow digestion linked with high-fat foods increase significantly after an artichoke treatment (eating one-half kilo of artichokes daily for three to four days).
+The unpleasant taste in the mouth and slow digestion linked with high-fat foods increase significantly after an artichoke treatment (eating one-half kilo daily for three to four days will have you taking advantage of the many health benefits of artichokes).

 KIDNEY DISORDERS – Cynarin and the substances accompanying it in the artichoke increase urine production, but, more importantly, urea in the urine.
 Urea is a highly poisonous substance constantly produced within the body because of the metabolism of proteins, and the kidneys must eliminate it.
 When these organs fail to stop urea properly because of infection, inflammation, or degeneration of renal tissue, the result is kidney failure and an increase in the level of urea in the blood.

-Abundant artichoke consumption is recommended in any of these conditions since it increases the kidney’s urea elimination and detoxifies the body.
-Artichokes are also indicated in edema or oliguria (scanty urine production).
+The health benefits of artichokes are recommended in any of these conditions since they eliminate the kidney’s urea and detoxify the body.
+The health benefits of artichokes also include edema or oliguria (scanty urine production).

-ELEVATED CHOLESTEROL – Artichokes reduce cholesterol’s tendency to deposit on arterial walls, which leads to the hardening of the arteries (arteriosclerosis).
-It is an excellent food for all who suffer from high blood cholesterol levels and tend toward arteriosclerosis.
+ELEVATED CHOLESTEROL—The health benefits of artichokes aid in reducing cholesterol’s tendency to deposit on arterial walls, which leads to the hardening of the arteries (arteriosclerosis).
+The health benefits of artichokes are excellent for all who suffer from high blood cholesterol levels and tend toward arteriosclerosis.
 They are highly recommended for those who have suffered a heart attack, usually due to arteriosclerosis of the coronary arteries.

-DIABETES – Cynarin and its accompanying substances gently reduce the level of glucose in the blood.
-Artichokes are also rich in inulin, a carbohydrate that people with diabetes easily absorb.
+DIABETES – Cynarin and its accompanying substances gently reduce the glucose level in the blood.
+Artichokes are also rich in inulin, a carbohydrate that people with diabetes quickly absorb.
 Because of this, artichokes should be included in the diabetic diet.

 SKIN DISORDERS – It is clinically proven that many cases of dermatitis, including eczema and allergic skin reactions, disappear or significantly improve when the liver’s detoxifying functions are working correctly.
 The abundant consumption of artichokes can have surprising results on chronic skin conditions.